ollionorg/flow-lineage/README.md

 <br>

-## Sample Schema
+## Get started
-<details><summary>Click to see sample VueJS component with `f-lineage`, which will generate following output.</summary>
+We have created a sample lineage component along with it's schema to get you going, simply copy paste the below language specific code block in your FE project.

+<details><summary><strong>Vue JS: Click to view the sample lineage component.</strong></summary>
 <p>

-*How to use:* Create new file `flow-lineage.vue` in your vue.js project and import the lineage component.
+**How to use:** Create new file `flow-lineage.vue` in your vue.js project and import the lineage component.

 ```html
 <template>